Senate to vote on resolution to reverse Trump's emergency declaration Thursday

 Breaking News Emails

-WASHINGTON — The Senate plans to vote Thursday on a resolution that would reverse President Donald Trump’s emergency declaration on border security, Senate Majority Leader Mitch McConnell, R-Ky., said Tuesday.
+WASHINGTON — The Senate plans to vote Thursday on a resolution to reverse President Donald Trump’s emergency declaration on border security, Senate Majority Leader Mitch McConnell, R-Ky., said Tuesday.

-“It is no secret that the use of the national emergency law has generated a good deal of discussion...it’ll all come to a head on Thursday when the clock runs [out] and the vote will occur on Thursday,” McConnell said at a press conference following a closed-door lunch with the Senate GOP Conference.
+“It is no secret that the use of the national emergency law has generated a good deal of discussion," McConnell said at a press conference following a closed-door lunch with the Senate GOP Conference.
+"It’ll all come to a head on Thursday."

 As of last week, it appeared that the House-passed resolution would also be approved by the GOP-controlled Senate because enough Republicans had signaled that they would join Democrats to vote in favor of the measure.